ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 # Caveonix RiskForesight on IBM Cloud overview
 {: #caveonix_considerations}

-Caveonix RiskForesight™ on IBM Cloud can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
-Caveonix RiskForesight on IBM Cloud is a non-IBM product that is offered under terms and conditions from Caveonix, not IBM.
+Caveonix RiskForesight™ on {{site.data.keyword.cloud_notm}} can help to manage cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.
+Caveonix RiskForesight on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Caveonix, not IBM.
 {: shortdesc}

 {{site.data.content.para-promotion-services}}